Measures, Metrics, and Signals

 It won't be.

-For every measure you've identified you will need to ask yourself, "What might we lose or sacrifice if we pursue this?"
-That will tell you what you need to add balance with.
+For every measure you've identified, ask yourself, "What might we lose or sacrifice if we pursue this?"
+That will tell you what you need to add to balance with.

 The single biggest fraud in software is the idea that speed costs quality.
 Balance measures of speed with measures of quality.

-The DORA metrics are a great example of balance that are worth looking at and developing your own sense of how they balance so you can do this yourself.
+The DORA metrics are a great example of balance worth looking at, and developing your own sense of how they balance so you can do this yourself.

-In DORA there are four metrics: Lead time, Deployment frequency, Change Failure Rate, and mean time to recovery.
-Lead time and change failure rate balance themselves and deployment frequency and MTTR balance themselves.
+In DORA, there are four metrics: Lead time, Deployment frequency, Change Failure Rate, and mean time to recovery.
+Lead time and change failure rate balance each other, and deployment frequency and MTTR balance each other.

 If you do not add these balancing measures, you'll experience degradations in your operations, teams, and other key areas that will eat up your ability to be an effective leader.
 You must balance your metrics.